emqx/emqx-docs/en_US/advanced/auth-clientid.md

 auth.client.password_hash = sha256
 ```

-After configuring the [hash method](./auth.md#password-salting-rules-and-hash-methods), the new preset authentication data and authentication data added through the HTTP API will be stored in the built-in database of EMQ X Broker in hash cipher text.
+After configuring the [hash method](./auth.md#password-salting-rules-and-hash-methods), the new preset authentication data and authentication data added through the HTTP API will be stored in the built-in database of EMQX Broker in hash cipher text.